christophermanahan/wejay/README.md

 **Top Ten** - the ten songs that are able to be voted on by all users.
 The #1 song will be played next.
 Priority is determined by time and vote count.

 **Shadow Queue** - the songs that are next in line to enter the top ten.
 Songs cannot be removed by users once they reach this stage.
-Priority is determined by time and the amount of DJ Points the suggestor (sp?) had at the time of submission.
+Priority is determined by time and the amount of DJ Points the suggester had at the time of submission.

 **Personal Queue** - the songs that a user has suggested, but are not yet locked in.
 Users can see their personal queue in the 'My Songs' tab, and songs can be reordered and removed.